inganathijacobs/Python-Fundamentals-2025/Day 18/notes.md

 - write select statements for the rows that will be affected
 - then after change the select statement to UPDATE or DELETE
 - UPDATE -> FOR CORRECTION OF MISTAKE OR UPDATE LIKES OR RATING

+## Aggregation

+- is used to summarise data
+- each quarter - group by
+- group by gives you a more `drilled down` summary

+# Having

+- after you have used group by -> if you need to filter the grouped by data